SenseNet/docs.sensenet.com/content/api-docs/content-management/01-create.md

 Note that every create operation requires the caller to have the ``AddNew`` permission in the target container.
 </note>

 Without defining the content type of the new entity, the first allowed content type of the parent entity will be used.
-The default content type is overridable in the posted JSON object with the `__ContentType` property, as you can see in the example below.
+The default content type can be overridden in the posted JSON object with the `__ContentType` property, as you can see in the example below.

 In the following example you can see how you can create a new Folder and set its name: